Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Preliminaries

-\textit{KD Positivity.} When a KD distribution takes on exclusively real non-negative values, it resembles a classical joint probability distribution.
-In those cases we say that it is \textit{KD positive}, or \textit{KD classical}.
-Given that all KD distributions sum to $1$, a popular measure of KD positivity is the \textit{total non-positivity}, defined as:
+\textit{Kirkwood--Dirac Positivity.} When a KD distribution takes on exclusively real non-negative values, it resembles a classical joint probability distribution.
+In those cases we say that it is KD-positive, or KD-classical.